How to Use Fibonacci Retracement?

 fibonacci retracemen levels uptrend

-So, if you were to buy at the 0.7764 (38.2%) Fibonacci level, it would quite clearly have made a profitable long-term trade.
+So, if you were to buy at the 0.7764 (38.2%) Fibonacci level, it would have made a profitable long-term trade.
 This is how the Fibonacci sequence is used to identify potential support and resistance levels from previous price action.

 Let’s use this daily EUR/USD chart as our example of using Fibonacci retracement levels in a downtrend.
 It’s a lot like the uptrend retracement level analysis, only inverted.